MOTIF: Multi-strategy Optimization via Turn-based Interactive Framework: Experiments

 Specifically, we adopt a lightweight variant of chain-of-thought prompting \cite{wei2023chainofthoughtpromptingelicitsreasoning}.
 Each response must contain a \texttt{reasoning} field, in which the model is required to explain its thought process in no more than five concise sentences.
 The \texttt{code} field contains the generated Python implementation, while the \texttt{summary} field briefly describes the key changes introduced in the current turn.
 This tri-field schema helps us better monitor reasoning quality, code correctness, and strategic intent during each optimization step.

 \paragraph{Training and Evaluation Setup.} All optimization is conducted on a lightweight training set, while final performance is measured on a held-out test set.
-Full details of the setup, including dataset construction and evaluation protocol, are provided in Appendix~\ref{app:data}.
+Full details of the setup, including dataset construction and evaluation protocol, are provided in Appendix~\ref{app:data}.\footnote{Our code is available at: github.com/HaiAu2501/MOTIF}